Can I use a Plymouth Pilot single handed?

-The table below provides approximate speeds, which will vary depending upon the engine installed.
+The table below provides approximate Cruising speeds and Max speed, which will vary depending upon the engine installed.

-The capacity of a Plymouth Pilot will depend on which specific model you are looking at.
+• The capacity of a Plymouth Pilot will depend on which specific model you are look at.

 • Plymouth Pilot 16': This model typically accommodates up to 4 people comfortably.